Quick answer

 - The score is built for product decisions, not medical advice.

-- The five axes are label clarity, evidence transfer, safety fit, quality proof, and value friction.
+- The five axes are label clarity, evidence transfer, safety fit, quality proof, and value fit.

 - Missing proof, vague claims, unclear dosing, and safety complexity should lower confidence.